 Writers House is one of the largest agencies in the world and prides itself on providing an extraordinary amount of individual client attention, combined with full-service benefits of foreign, subrights, accounting, royalty, and contract departments.

 I started at Writers House as starry-eyed intern in 2007 and worked my way up to Senior Agent over several years.
-I LOVE what I do, and am cultivating a pretty omnivorous list.
-My main focus is children’s books, but I also love some select adult fiction and offbeat nonfiction-—see below for a more precise breakdown.
+I LOVE what I do, and cultivate a boundary-pushing, empathy-building, omnivorous list.
+My main focus is children’s books, but I also represent select adult fiction and offbeat nonfiction-—see below for a more precise breakdown.

 I’m extra-crazy-picky with taking on picture books, but I do love them and rep them.
 I would love a great picture book series, like a Fancy Nancy or a Knuffle Bunny—something where we could see fabulous, memorable characters encounter a variety of new circumstances.
 My tastes tend to run toward the funny, here—very sweet, gentle picture books are just not for me.
 The same goes for chapter books.
-I’m particularly on the lookout for humorous, entertaining chapter books that also have some kind of educational angle to them, something that could be brought into a classroom to supplement the new Common Core Standards, and ALSO something a kid would gleefully reach for, themselves.
+I’m particularly on the lookout for humorous, entertaining, illustrated chapter books that also have some kind of educational angle to them, something that could be brought into a classroom to supplement the new Common Core Standards, and ALSO something a kid would gleefully reach for, themselves.

 I’m also looking for exciting, high-concept, gobble-down-in-one-sitting YA novels that keep me up way past my bedtime (I love creepy/horror/suspense, historical, historical fantasy, and creative fantasy in general) as well as beautiful, literary works that explore the coming-of-age theme from a truly original angle and beg for multiple re-readings.
 I'm a huge Francesca Lia Block fan, and tend to gravitate toward stories featuring offbeat, alternate-lifestyle protagonists who trailblaze their own weird and wonderful paths through life--I want unforgettable characters that I'd follow anywhere, who burn, burn, burn like fabulous yellow roman candles exploding like spiders across the stars.